waffledood/learn-js/javascript-p3.md

 - Getter methods are prepended with the `get` keyword
 - Getter methods can access the calling object’s internal properties using `this`
 - In the last line we call `fullName` on person.
 In general, getter methods do not need to be called with a set of parentheses.
 Syntactically, it looks like we’re accessing a property.
+- Avoid naming getter & setter methods the same as object's variables, as calling the getter/setter method will instead call the getter/setter method instead of the object's variable & result in an infinite recursive call.

 Some advantages of using getter methods:
 - Getters can perform an action on the data when getting a property.